-During the three months ended June 30, 2022, the Company completed some further enhancements to its proprietary FLYTE software, which included route enhancement features such as "hub and spoke", while continuing the general development of FLYTE.
-The Company is currently in the process of testing some of these enhancements at the Company's test range in Ontario and anticipates them to be available in 2022.
+During the three months ended September 30, 2022, the Company completed testing of enhancements to its proprietary FLYTE software, which included route enhancement features such as "hub and spoke", while continuing the general development of FLYTE.

 Future Technology

 The Company is currently in the process of assessing and evaluating detect and avoid ("DAA") technology for integration into the Company's drones and proprietary technology, amongst other related technologies.
 DAA will enable the Company to reduce air risk as defined by Transport Canada and other regulators.
 The Company will continue to rely on visual observers for operations that have this requirement, until such DAA technology has been developed and integrated.
 Although the Company is in the process of assessing and evaluating DAA technology from a technological, regulatory, and financial feasibility aspect, no assurance can be given that such DAA technology will be developed and or advanced by the Company, if the DAA technology is not feasible.
 The Company may ultimately use a combination of drone-based and ground based DAA with or without visual observers as required to meet the regulations of the regulator where the Company intends to operate.